Close Alert Banner

 Non-invasive prenatal testing (NIPT)

-• Please be aware that as of June 1, 2017, the Genetics Clinic no longer accepts referrals for advanced maternal age (AMA) as the sole indication for prenatal genetic counselling.
+The Genetics Clinic no longer accepts referrals for advanced maternal age (AMA; ≥ 40 years at delivery) as the sole indication for prenatal genetic counselling.
+Providers are instead directed to arrange NIPT (see the NIPT section above).

-• For women having NIPT as a primary screen, no other serum screen (FTS/MSS) is indicated for trisomy risk assessment.
-These are redundant and pose unnecessary cost to the system.
+For patients having NIPT as a primary screen, no other serum screen (eFTS/STS) is indicated for trisomy risk assessment.
+These are redundant and pose an unnecessary cost to the healthcare system.
+However, a nuchal translucency (NT) ultrasound at around 12 weeks’ gestation can still be ordered without enrolling the patient in eFTS as the NT measurement can provide important clinical information for pregnancy risk assessment.

 Please continue to refer:

-• Women with abnormal NIPT results.
+• Pregnant patients with abnormal or high risk NIPT results.
 The SOGC recommends that no irreversible obstetric decisions be made in pregnancies with abnormal NIPT results without confirmatory invasive testing, as false positives do occur.

-• Women with unusual NIPT results.
-Examples include uninterpretable results, “no call” results, intermediate risk results and repeat test failures.
+• Pregnant patients with unusual NIPT results.
+Examples include uninterpretable, “no call”, atypical results, and repeat (2 or more) test failures.

 CHEO